 3. Consider an outdoor visit

-An outdoor sip-and-see to welcome the little one is the absolute safest way to say hi at this time—yes, even if you're vaccinated.
+An outdoor sip-and-see to welcome the little one is the absolute safest way to say hi at this time—yes, even if you’re vaccinated.
 While case numbers are still decreasing, the virus is still very present.
 As of Nov.
-2021, the U.S. is still averaging about 75,000 new cases each day.
-This means that community transmission rates are still very high.
+2022, the U.S. is averaging about 43,300 new cases each week.
+This means that community transmission rates are still high.

 Because the virus can pass more easily indoors, an outdoor visit is your best bet.
 If you do decide to head indoors, wear a mask!